AccessUW/AccessUW/Reports/Report2.md

 * Draw mock-ups for UI proposal before the meeting on Thursday
 * Create mock-up of UI in Figma by next Tuesday
 ## Turner's Report
+### Last Week
+* Set up a rough front-end structure that gets a basic blank app working on an Android phone emulator
+* Populate the Milo backlog system with primary objectives for the coming week
 ### Progress and Issues
 * Created working app with map movement functionality
 * Started data collection and reached out to the ADA at UW